vatsan1993/java-full-stack-learnings/java projects/notes.md

 3. in dao create a ConnectionFactory class with a static method that returns a connection object.
 4. Create Interface for each entity class with abstracts methods that specify the operations we will be performing.
 We do this as In the future instead of using the queries, we will switch to Hybernate or JPA
 5. Each method should throw the custom exception.
 6. Create a class for jdbc implementation for the method we specified in the interface .
-If hybernate is used there will be another class which will have the implementation using hybernate.
+If hibernate is used there will be another class which will have the implementation using hibernate.
 7. for jdbc implementation, create all the commands we need as constants at the top of the class and then implement the methods.
 8. Create a Service Interface that will contain the methods needed to interact with the Dao and do some extra stuff like validations.
 9. Create a Service class that implements all the methods by calling the dao ,methods and performing validations.
 Add mode methods here if needed.
 Todo this a dao object is necessary for this.